Haplogroup G-M285

 In human genetics, Haplogroup G-M285 or G-M342, also known as Haplogroup G1, is a Y-chromosome haplogroup.
 Haplogroup G1 is a primary subclade of haplogroup G.

 G1 is possibly believed to have originated in Iran.
 It has an extremely low frequency in modern populations, except (i) Iran and its western neighbors, and (ii) a region straddling south Central Siberia (Russia) and northern Kazakhstan.
-The most basal examples of G1 identified in living individuals, which belong to the G-L830 subclade, have been found across an area from the Arabian Peninsula (Northern Borders Region of Saudi Arabia, Ad-Dawhah of Qatar) to Ashkenazi Jews of Belarus (Minsk Region) and China (Anhui).
+The most basal examples of G1 identified in living individuals, which belong to the G-L830 subclade, have been found across an area from the Arabian Peninsula (the Northern Borders Region of Saudi Arabia and Doha in Qatar) to Ashkenazi Jews of Belarus (Minsk Region) and China (Anhui).

 Genetic features

 Almost all G1 persons have the value of 12 at short tandem repeat (STR) marker DYS392 and all will have the M285 SNP mutation which characterizes this group.
 This value of 12 is also uncommon in other haplogroups.
 The M designation for M285 indicates it was first identified at Stanford University.

 M285 has the following characteristics: The reference ID number is rs13447378.....Y position is 21151128....The forward primer sequence is and the reverse sequence ....The mutation is G to C. M285 was first reported in 2004 by Cinnioglu et al.